Zwoleń: History

 The history of the town dates back to the early 15th century, when Zwoleń was founded on a privilege issued by King Władysław II Jagiełło.
 The first wójt was Jan Cielątko.
-Zwoleń was a royal town of Poland, administratively located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province of the Polish Crown.
+Zwoleń was a royal town of Poland, administratively located in the Radom County in the Sandomierz Voivodeship in the Lesser Poland Province.
 In the 16th century, it already was a center of local trade, located along the road from Lublin to Radom and Greater Poland.
 In 1566–1575, Polish Renaissance poet and writer Jan Kochanowski worked at a local Roman Catholic parish.
 Kochanowski, who died in Lublin, was buried in the local Holy Cross church.

 During the Swedish invasion known as the Deluge (1655-1660), Zwoleń was destroyed to such a degree that it never recovered its regional significance.
 In late 18th century, during Partitions of Poland, Zwoleń was annexed by the Austrian Empire.
 Between 1807 and 1815, it was part of the French-controlled Polish Duchy of Warsaw, established by Napoleon.
 In 1815 it became part of Congress Poland, a protectorate of the Russian Empire.
 After the January Uprising, in 1869, Russian authorities deprived Zwoleń of its town rights, as a punishment for residents' support of the insurgents.
 The village of Zwoleń stagnated for years, and did not regain its town rights until 1925, after Poland regained sovereignty in 1918.
 In 1921 Zwoleń had 8,544 residents, of which 3,787 were Jews.